🖋️ They wrote with ink and blotting paper, with steel nibs and wooden pen holders.

 🌿 Despite the severity, respect was learnt above all: of others, of adults, of nature, of animals.

-We also touched on many objects from the past: the baracchin, making a ball of wool, games, notebooks and the ruler for doing maths calculations!
+We also got to touch lots of objects from the past: the baracchin, games, notebooks, the ruler for doing maths calculations, and we even tried making a ball of wool!

 Lots of questions and curiosity from our young students!